 Senate Democrats Propose Overhaul Of 421-a Affordable Housing Program

-Albany, NY — Senator Serrano and members of the New York State Senate Democratic Caucus, as well as leading housing advocates, today announced efforts to modernize the 421-a tax incentive program for new affordable housing.
+Albany—State Senator Kevin Parker has joined with the New York State Senate Democratic Caucus and leading housing advocates in efforts to modernize the 421-a tax incentive program for new affordable housing.

-The Senate Democrats are supporting a series of changes to the 421-a program that would end the use of these tax breaks as a "hundreds-of-millions dollar giveaway for luxury housing," to instead be a program that truly creates affordable housing and makes wise use of tax-payer dollars.
+Senate Democrats are supporting a series of changes to the 421-a program that would end the use of these tax breaks as a ‘hundreds-of-millions dollar giveaway for luxury housing’, to instead be a program that truly creates affordable housing and makes wise use of tax-payer dollars.
 The current law is set to expire at the end of the year unless a new law is enacted by June 30, 2007.

-"There are very real problems with 421-a and it is vital that the legislature not just renew the program before it expires, but correct the mistakes existing in the current law," said Senator Liz Krueger (D-Manhattan), Ranking Member of the Senate's Standing Committee on Housing, Construction and Community Development.
-"421-a comes at a real cost to the City—more than $400 million in lost revenue every year—as such we should require that the City is assured this program is only used as an incentive to build affordable housing.
+According to Senator Liz Kruger who designed the package, "There are very real problems with 421-a and it is vital that the legislature not just renew the program before it expires, but correct the mistakes existing in the current law.".421-a comes at a real cost to the City—more than $400 million in lost revenue every year—as such we should require that the City is assured this program is only used as an incentive to build affordable housing.
 Currently, the vast majority of these tax credits are going to luxury buildings in my district with little affordable housing being built anywhere.
 News flash!
 Luxury housing developers do not need incentives to build on the Upper East Side."

 In preparation for the impending expiration of 421-a, Mayor Bloomberg and the New York City Council passed legislation calling upon the State to continue the program with changes to the exclusion zone, elimination of the negotiable certificate program, a requirement that all affordable housing to be built on-site, and creating a $400 million affordable housing fund.
 The Mayor and City Council recommendations are excellent, but the Senate Democrats feel even more should and can be done to improve this program.